SamuliLam/firestore-grafana-pipeline/docs/02_Technical_Specification.md

 Once the data is received, it is processed by the `SensorDataParser` component.
 The core normalization logic is implemented in the `process_raw_sensor_data` method.

-This method iterates through the incoming payload and applies the following high-level steps:
+This method iterates through the incoming payload and applies the following steps:

 1. extracts and cleans the sensor identifier
-2. resolves the timestamp (either from the payload or a generated default)
+2. identifies metrics dynamically from the `measurements` object (or directly from the payload if measurements object is not used)
-3. identifies metric fields dynamically
+3. resolves the timestamp (either from the payload or a generated default)
 4. converts the input into an Entity–Attribute–Value (EAV) representation

 The output of the normalization process is a list of dictionaries, each representing a single sensor metric observation in a normalized format.
 Each entry follows the structure: